You can reduce your chances of falling victim to fraud and identity theft with the help of these everyday safety tips.

 Keep an eye on your credit

 Check your credit report annually.
 As a consumer you are entitled to one free credit report from each of the three reporting agencies once a year.
-Request these reports at www.annualcreditreport.com.
+Request these reports at annualcreditreport.com.

-Protect your credit and debit card and PIN
+Protect your credit card, debit card and PIN

 Always keep your credit and debit cards in a safe place.
 If your card is lost or stolen, contact the issuing company immediately.
 Memorize your PIN code.
 Do not write it down or share it with anyone including bank employees or police agencies.